Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 rail cut shots

 For general advice on how to aim and pocket rail cut shots, see Section 4.06 in The Illustrated Principles of Pool and Billiards.
-Also see "VEPS GEMS - Part III: English and Position Control" (BD, March, 2010).
+Also see "VEPS GEMS - Part III: English and Position Control" (BD, March, 2010) and "HAPS - Part VI: Rail Cut Shots" (BD, March, 2015).

 All of these cases are also presented with graphics and narration on the HSV DVD.